mucommander/mucommander/package/readme.txt

 - Fix selection of English translation in non-English systems.
 - Fix the initial language selection that was incorrect in some systems.
 - Support user authentication with keyboard-interactive for sftp (regression introduced in 0.9.1).
+- Changing the case of a filename over SMB no longer removes it.

 Known issues:
 - Some translations may not be up-to-date.